DataTransmission/car-market/README.md

-== README
+# Car Market

-This is a simple demo on make an car market backend
+This is a simple demo app on a backend API for an car market app.
+Users can buy and sell their car the app using this API.